 An elopement wedding abroad will be subject to the laws of that country.
 Check out this gov.uk web page to find out precisely what documents you'll need, any legal and residency requirements, and if the marriage will be permitted under UK law.

 Be aware that certain countries, like Mexico, and some US states even require blood tests.

 Photo from Sarah & David’s Just Us Wedding At The Cragwood Country House Hotel

 Fancy taking me with you?

 I love Elopements, whether it is in the romantic Lake District, Scotland or anywhere in the world!
-If you like my photography and you would like me to document your elopement and to create some stunning portraits of your adventure.
+If you like my photography and would like me to document your elopement and create some stunning portraits of your adventure.
 Then I would love for you to contact me!

 Some places to elope in the Lake District: